Our Team Members

 Graduate Research Assistant- Master's

 Yogitha focuses on cover crop management to enhance soil health in southeastern U.S. systems.
-My work integrates field experiments with analyses of Natural Resources Conservation Service programs (CSP and EQIP) to connect field-scale outcomes with policy impact and understand conservation practice adoption.
+Her work integrates field experiments with analyses of Natural Resources Conservation Service programs (CSP and EQIP) to connect field-scale outcomes with policy impact and understand conservation practice adoption.
 Her interest lies in advancing data-driven, sustainable agricultural practices to improve soil health, soil–microbe–plant interactions and agroecosystem sustainablility.

 Jonathan Wall